If Salt Spring Island is the jewel of the Gulf Islands, then Ganges Village is its beating heart.

 Beyond the Market: Exploring Ganges Village

 One of the best things about Ganges — and Salt Spring Island more broadly — is how accessible it is without a vehicle.
-This is genuinely good news, because bringing a car on the ferry can mean long wait times and higher costs, especially on summer weekends.
+With some simple planning, travelling car-less to Salt Spring Island can make a world of difference - avoiding long wait times and higher costs, especially on summer weekends.

 - From Victoria (Swartz Bay): Take BC Ferries as a foot passenger to Fulford Harbour, then connect with BC Transit bus route 1 into Ganges